-ΧI but what about the BS, CF statement and the other who cares! confusing data they give us? because in the very long run why? earnings and cash flow are the same! ok...if they are HUGE then we but wait a minute...what about can deduct or add them to our debt and cash balance? target valuation later.... wait - if you aren't including a lotbut they are usually not of other stuff in your model, then that relevant. won't your target price be wrong?
+but what about the BS, CF statement and the other confusing data they give us? who cares! ∎ why? because in the very long run earnings and cash flow are the same! but wait a minutewhat about debt and cash balance? okif they are HUGE then we can deduct or add them to our target valuation later but they are usually not that relevant. wait - if you aren't including a lot of other stuff in your model, then won't your target price be wrong?